-Is Tithing for the New Testament Believer?
+Is the Tithe for the New Testament Believers?

-Old Testament vs. New Testament
+Old Testament Law vs New Testament Practices

 Whether the tithe is only for Old Testament or if it is also included in the New Testament is probably the most debated issue.
 The scripture most frequently referenced regarding the tithe is indeed in the Old Testament (Malachi 3:10-12), but the tithe is also referenced in the New Testament.
-In Matthew 23:23, Jesus talks to the Pharisees, condemning them for tithing to the penny but neglecting the more important issues of justice, mercy and faith.
+In Matthew 23:23, Jesus talks to the Pharisees, condemning them for tithing to the penny but neglecting the more important issues of justice, mercy, and faith.
 He then goes on to tell them that they should in fact tithe, but that they shouldn't neglect the more important things.
 Jesus recognized the importance of keeping the tithe and we should, too.

 There are many practices in the Old Testament that don't make sense to us today, yet many of these ancient ways carry over to the New Testament law of grace as part of Christ's promise to not abolish the law, but to fulfill it (Matthew 5:17).
-For instance we no longer sacrifice animals but as believers we are called to offer ourselves up as a living sacrifice (Rom 12:1).
+For instance, we no longer sacrifice animals but as believers, we are called to offer ourselves up as a living sacrifice (Rom 12:1).
 Men no longer are required to be circumcised, but we all have a circumcision of the heart through the Holy Spirit (Rom 2:29).
 Most of us don't have grain and produce to bring to the storehouse, but we do have incomes that we can bring the first tenth of into the church.
 In other words, just because something is written in the Old Testament doesn't mean it lacks application to us today in some way or another.
 One Crosswalk.com member, Zoe4Ever, left a comment on my previous article regarding this principle that I found insightful:

 When I think of Christians asking themselves whether "tithing" is commanded in the Bible, is an Old Testament or New Testament teaching, I wonder how many of these Christians "send back" the many scriptural blessings God has given His people in the Old Testament.
 How many people when they are blessed and given hope through the mention of God's works, words etc. through the Old Testament Scriptures say ‘I don't receive this or that blessing or confirmation because it's in the Old Testament'?"